The main sources of real estate law in Poland include:

 There are no registration requirements concerning lease agreements.

-It is possible to enter a lease agreement into a land and mortgage book in order to benefit from the public disclosure of the fact that the lease agreement has been concluded; however, the legal effect of this disclosure is not particularly significant and therefore is not common practice.
+It is possible to enter a lease agreement into a land and mortgage book in order to benefit from the public disclosure of the fact that the lease agreement has been concluded; however, the legal effect of this disclosure is not particularly significant and therefore it is not common practice.

 A tenant is obliged to leave the premises after the termination or expiry of the lease.